brunoseifert/brunoseifert/README.md

 <h2 align="center">Hey Guys :wave: I'm Bruno Seifert </h2>

 <p align="center">I dedicated eight years of my life to military service, an experience that instilled in me the values of discipline and commitment.
-Subsequently, I embarked on a deliberate path towards becoming a Full Stack Developer.</p>&nbsp;
+During this period, I embarked on a deliberate path to becoming a Full Stack Developer.</p>&nbsp;

 <div  align="center" style="margin-bottom:100px">